Gum Protection From Our Middletown, Hockessin, Brandywine / Wilmington & Newark, DE Dentists

 What Are Telling Signs Of Periodontal Disease?

 Symptoms affect each individual differently.
-If you notice any of the following symptoms, whether developing slowly over time or appearing rapidly, contact your family dentist in Brandywine, Middletown or Hockessin, DE immediately.
+If you notice any of the following symptoms, whether developing slowly over time or appearing rapidly, contact your family dentist in Brandywine / Wilmington, Middletown, Hockessin or Newark, DE immediately.

 - Gums that bleed easily